MohiniVB/WICS-Hackathon/README.md

 - Personalized Interactions: By referencing prior conversations, the chatbot can personalize its responses and adapt to specific patient needs.
 - Contextual Awareness: The use of a large database of past medical histories allows the chatbot to better understand the nuances of medical conversations and provide more targeted follow-up questions.
 - Improved Accuracy: The database allows the chatbot to identify patterns in responses and adjust its questioning based on previous similar cases.
--

 #### Limitations:
 - Database Dependency: The performance of the chatbot heavily depends on the quality and scope of the medical history database it has access to.
 - Complexity: With the integration of Pinecone and the database, the second version requires more resources and setup compared to the first version.

-  # PLEASE NOTE: I COULD NOT COMPILE A DATABASE FOR THE SECOND SOLUTION WITH MY CURRENT RESOURCES.
-THE SOLUTION IS CURRENTLY HYPOTHETICAL.